iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Unif Mapping, Metric Topologies.md

 therefore, the limit point $p$, is always inside $\mathbb B_{\epsilon_n}(p_n)$, the ball never intersect with any $C_n$, therefore, $p\not \in C_n$ and $p\not\in M$, which is a contradiction that the union of all the sets $C_n = M$.
 To resolve the contradiction, it has to be the case that at least one of the $C_n$ doesn't have an empty interior.
 Therefore, since $C_n$ is already closed, it has to be the case that some $C_n$ is not nowhere dense.

 **Alternative Proof**

+Skipped for now, this proof is from Shambavi's notes.

 **References**